vikrampawar/learn-kafka/pages/ILoveLogsApacheKafkaAndRealTimeDataIntegration.md

 Next evolution of message processing.

-Stream processing gives richer semantics which a messaging system doesn't
+Stream processing gives richer semantics which a messaging system doesn't.

 Stream processing is no longer niche.

-Different between a batch process and a stream process.
+### Difference between a batch process and a stream process.

 Think of US Census.
 Actually every 10 years, somebody goes to each house and counts the number of people.
 That is batch processing.

 Easier way would be to have a log of all the births and deaths.
 This way you'll know the population at any point in time.
 You can go back in time as well.
 This is stream processing.

-Anologous example.
-How many people are there in the party.
+[Analogous example.
+How many people are there in the party?
 Send someone to check every hour.
 This is batch processing.
 Another way is to have a log of people entering and leaving the party.
 This is stream processing.
-This log will tell us at any point in time how many people are there in the party.
+This log will tell us at any point in time how many people are there in the party].

 Stream processing is taking logs and transforming them into new logs.